knelasevero/welcome/README.md

 ![image](https://user-images.githubusercontent.com/2432275/151698388-29b9ce30-620a-41f6-a75c-ea67ecadd971.png)

 The realse steps are a bit more sequential.
+It is only triggered if a git tag is pushed to the repo.
 The first step is the `Create Release` step.
+It basically consists of building the changelog of the release based on the git history and creating a github release with the tag name.

+The second and third steps run in parallel.
+The `Promote Container Image` step will basically the latest image pushed from main branch and tag it in dockerhub with the same tag as we had in the git release.
+While this happens we also try to check if our chart is linted correctly and check for templating issues on it.

+The last step is the `release-helm` step.
+Right now we are not pushing chart version bumps to the repo. `Chart.yaml` just holds a placeholder value for versions and we bump it while releasing using simple `sed` commands.
+After bumping the versions we use the github action provided by [chart-releaser-action](https://github.com/helm/chart-releaser-action) to create a github release named `helm-chart-{TAG}` that will also hold the bundled chart artifact in it.
+At the end of this step an github actions event is dispatched to trigger the Deploy workflow.

 ## Deployment steps